Sport Management Concentration

 Electives: (two courses).
 Depending on the culminating activity chosen (thesis/project) students will complete 3 or 6 units of elective coursework.
 Aside from classes housed in the Department of Kinesiology, students will often look to classes housed with the Lucas College of Business to fulfill their elective requirements.

-Students completing the 30 units will graduate with a Master of Arts Degree in Kinesiology with a Concentration in Sport Management.
+Students will graduate with a Master of Arts Degree in Kinesiology with a Concentration in Sport Management.

 Dora Gyulai, M.A.
 Kinesiology: Sport Management, Class of 2016